Robinpig/Note/docs/CS/Distributed/GFS.md

 ### Interface

-Code signing the applications and the file system API benefits the overall system by increasing our flexibility.

 GFS provides a familiar file system interface, though it does not implement a standard API such as POSIX.
 Files are organized hierarchically in directories and identified by pathnames.
 We support the usual operations to *create*, *delete*, *open*, *close*, *read*, and *write* files.